Static budget vs. flexible budget: How to choose the right approach for your team

 It’s actually about enabling better decisions.

-When you can plan with clarity—whether the numbers are fixed or flexible—your team moves faster.
+When you plan with clarity, regardless of whether the numbers are fixed or flexible, your team moves faster.
 Your board sees the full picture.
-And your decisions come from shared understanding, not static assumptions.
+Your decisions come from shared understanding, not static assumptions.